 We’ve all heard of the Arctic Circle, but do you know what is it?
 Is it a real circle?
-And if so, where is the Arctic Circle on the map?
+And if so, where is it on the map?

 We’ve done some research and come up with some fascinating facts about the Arctic Circle, and answered some of your most pressing questions about it.

-So read our ultimate guide to find out all you need to know about the Arctic Circle.
+So read our ultimate guide to find out all you need to know about this imaginary geographical line.

 What is the Arctic Circle?